 Quoi and I made it through Silver Pass today, the last of the major passes before Mammoth Lakes.
 The pass, however, demanded a blood sacrifice.

 My alarm was set to go off at 3, and it did, but I somehow snoozed my way to 3:30 before I really woke up.
-This delayed Quoi’s wake-up call as well, and she had overslept her alarm too.
+This delayed Quoi’s wake-up call, and she had overslept her alarm as well.
 We started hiking around 4:45 am, which seemed about on-par given the delayed wake-up.

 In a first, my headlamp’s battery was so low from using it for night-hiking the past week that it wouldn’t turn on the high output light.
 I had to have Quoi lead the hike, because I couldn’t see well enough with the “wide angle” lights and their lower illumination.